 If you have a Kindle (or a Kindle app on your phone, tablet, or computer) you can grab a free sample and decide whether it's worth tossing a few bucks at your writing career.

 Frequently Asked Questions

 I don't have a Kindle.
-How can I read this?
+Can I still read this?

 Can I get a free sample?

 Yep.
 Amazon lets you send 10% of the book to any Kindle device or app (check the "Try it free" box in the right column of the book's Amazon page).
-If that's not enough for you, check out Chapter 27: Stock and Flow or Chapter 77: Frequent Offenders (the latter is an appendix).
+If that's not enough for you, check out Chapter 27: Stock and Flow.

 I'm broke but still want to read this thing.

 If you're an Amazon Prime member, you can borrow the book for "free" (after the cost of the membership, anyway) from your Kindle device.
-That actually kicks money back to me.
+Or you can read it via Kindle Unlimited (which is a paid thing, but generally starts with a free trial).
+Both of those actually kick money back to me.
 So you should do that.

 Did people really ask these questions "frequently?"